 The function and objectives of the RMC include the following:

-- 1. review the overall risk management policies and framework including sustainability issues; - 2. review and recommend risk limits; - 3. determine risk tolerance level for the Group; and - 4. review major non-compliance with risk policies. - Sustainability issues came under the purview of the newly established Board Sustainability Committee with effect from 1 January 2022.
+- 1. review the overall risk management policies and framework; - 2. review and recommend risk limits: - 3. determine risk tolerance level for the Group; and - 4. review major non-compliance with risk policies.